CCCHS showcases major changes

-If you didn’t get a chance to see all the great things CCCHS students are doing since redesign started, here’s a couple of takeaways based on visiting stations at the museum, Common Ground and Java Junkies during the Tiger Showcase downtown last night:
+If you didn’t get a chance to see all the great things CCCHS students are doing since redesign started, here’s a couple more takeaways based on visiting stations at the museum, Common Ground and Java Junkies during the Tiger Showcase downtown last week:

 Most*Popular